zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

     ```python
    # Add references
    import asyncio
-   from semantic_kernel.agents import Agent, ChatCompletionAgent, SequentialOrchestration
+   from typing import cast
-   from semantic_kernel.agents.runtime import InProcessRuntime
+   from agent_framework import ChatMessage, Role, SequentialBuilder, WorkflowOutputEvent
-   from semantic_kernel.connectors.ai.open_ai import AzureChatCompletion
+   from agent_framework.azure import AzureOpenAIChatClient
-   from semantic_kernel.contents import ChatMessageContent
+   from azure.identity import AzureCliCredential
     ```

+1. In the **main** function, take a moment to review the agent instructions.
+These instructions define the behavior of each agent in the orchestration.

-1. In the **get_agents** function, add the following code under the comment **Create a summarizer agent**:
+1. Add the following code under the comment **Create the chat client**:

     ```python
-   # Create a summarizer agent
+   # Create the chat client
-   summarizer_agent = ChatCompletionAgent(
+   chat_client = AzureOpenAIChatClient(credential=AzureCliCredential())
-       name="SummarizerAgent",
-       instructions="""
-       Summarize the customer's feedback in one short sentence.
-Keep it neutral and concise.
-       Example output:
-       App crashes during photo upload.
-       User praises dark mode feature.
-       """,
-       service=AzureChatCompletion(),
-   )
     ```

-1. Add the following code under the comment **Create a classifier agent**:
+1. Add the following code under the comment **Create agents**:

     ```python
-   # Create a classifier agent
+   # Create agents
-   classifier_agent = ChatCompletionAgent(
+   summarizer = chat_client.create_agent(
-       name="ClassifierAgent",
-       instructions="""
-       Classify the feedback as one of the following: Positive, Negative, or Feature request.
-       """,
-       service=AzureChatCompletion(),
+       instructions=summarizer_instructions,
+       name="summarizer",
    )
-    ```

-1. Add the following code under the comment **Create a recommended action agent**:

-    ```python
-   # Create a recommended action agent
-   action_agent = ChatCompletionAgent(
+   classifier = chat_client.create_agent(
-       name="ActionAgent",
-       instructions="""
-       Based on the summary and classification, suggest the next action in one short sentence.
-       Example output:
-       Escalate as a high-priority bug for the mobile team.
-       Log as positive feedback to share with design and marketing.
-       Log as enhancement request for product backlog.
-       """,
-       service=AzureChatCompletion(),
+       instructions=classifier_instructions,
+       name="classifier",
    )

+   action = chat_client.create_agent(
+       instructions=action_instructions,
+       name="action",
+   )
     ```

-1. Add the following code under the comment **Return a list of agents**:

-    ```python
-   # Return a list of agents
-   return [summarizer_agent, classifier_agent, action_agent]
-    ```

-    The order of the agents in this list will be the order that they are selected during the orchestration.

 ## Create a sequential orchestration

-1. In the **main** function, find the comment **Initialize the input task** and add the following code:
+1. In the **main** function, find the comment **Initialize the current feedback** and add the following code:

     ```python
-   # Initialize the input task
+   # Initialize the current feedback
-   task="""
-   I tried updating my profile picture several times today, but the app kept freezing halfway through the process.
-   I had to restart it three times, and in the end, the picture still wouldn't upload.
-   It's really frustrating and makes the app feel unreliable.
+   feedback="""
+   I use the dashboard every day to monitor metrics, and it works well overall.
+   But when I'm working late at night, the bright screen is really harsh on my eyes.
+   If you added a dark mode option, it would make the experience much more comfortable.
    """
     ```

-1. Under the comment **Create a sequential orchestration**, add the following code to define a sequential orchestration with a response callback:
+1. Under the comment **Build a sequential orchestration**, add the following code to define a sequential orchestration with the agents you defined:

     ```python
-   # Create a sequential orchestration
+   # Build sequential orchestration
-   sequential_orchestration = SequentialOrchestration(
-       members=get_agents(),
-       agent_response_callback=agent_response_callback,
-   )
+    workflow = SequentialBuilder().participants([summarizer, classifier, action]).build()
     ```

-    The `agent_response_callback` will allow you to view the response from each agent during the orchestration.
+    The agents will process the feedback in the order they are added to the orchestration.

-1. Add the following code under the comment **Create a runtime and start it**:
+1. Add the following code under the comment **Run and collect outputs**:

     ```python
-   # Create a runtime and start it
+   # Run and collect outputs
-   runtime = InProcessRuntime()
-   runtime.start()
+   outputs: list[list[ChatMessage]] = []
+   async for event in workflow.run_stream(f"Customer feedback: {feedback}"):
+       if isinstance(event, WorkflowOutputEvent):
+           outputs.append(cast(list[ChatMessage], event.data))
     ```

+    This code runs the orchestration and collects the output from each of the participating agents.

-1. Add the following code under the comment **Invoke the orchestration with a task and the runtime**:
+1. Add the following code under the comment **Display outputs**:

     ```python
-   # Invoke the orchestration with a task and the runtime
-   orchestration_result = await sequential_orchestration.invoke(
-       task=task,
-       runtime=runtime,
-   )
+   # Display outputs
+   if outputs:
+       for i, msg in enumerate(outputs[-1], start=1):
+           name = msg.author_name or ("assistant" if msg.role == Role.ASSISTANT else "user")
+           print(f"{'-' * 60}\n{i:02d} [{name}]\n{msg.text}")
     ```

-1. Add the following code under the comment **Wait for the results**:

-    ```python
-   # Wait for the results
-   value = await orchestration_result.get(timeout=20)
-   print(f"\n****** Task Input ******{task}")
-   print(f"***** Final Result *****\n{value}")
-    ```

-    In this code, you retrieve and display the result of the orchestration.
-If the orchestration does not complete within the specified timeout, a timeout exception will be thrown.

-1. Find the comment **Stop the runtime when idle**, and add the following code:

-    ```python
-   # Stop the runtime when idle
-   await runtime.stop_when_idle()
-    ```

-    After processing is complete, stop the runtime to clean up resources.
+    This code formats and displays the messages from the workflow outputs you collected from the orchestration.

 1. Use the **CTRL+S** command to save your changes to the code file.
 You can keep it open (in case you need to edit the code to fix any errors) or use the **CTRL+Q** command to close the code editor while keeping the cloud shell command line open.